California Actuarial Advisory Panel (CAAP)

 - The Senate Committee on Rules.

 Each appointed member must be an actuary.
 Each member serves a three-year term.
-However, in the initial appointments, the panelists named by the University of California, the Senate Rules Committee, and one of the panelists named by the Governor all serve two-year terms.
+However, in the initial appointments, the panelists named by the Board of Regents of the University of California, the Senate Committee on Rules, and one of the panelists named by the Governor all serve two-year terms.

 Under the law, the CAAP is located in the Controller's office, which also provides support staff to the panel.

-The opinions of the California Actuarial Advisory Panel are nonbinding and advisory only.
+The opinions of the CAAP are nonbinding and advisory only.

 P.O.
 Box 942850